 We have already illustrated that security questions are not secure, but this will continue for some time to come.
-It is more about how to adapt to the situation in a secure way rather than complaining too much about it.
-To start with the problem is that a lot of security questions and answers are based on immutable facts which is akin to having a password that never changes, and which is used in many different places.
-So why go to all the trouble of enforcing a password policy of minimum 8 characters, mixed upper case and lower case, and including numbers and symbols, then allowing it to be reset by telling someone the name of your first school, the name of your dog and your mother’s maiden name?
+The problem is that a lot of security questions and answers use immutable facts which are akin to having a never-changing password used in many different places.
+It is disproportionate, to enforce a password policy of minimum eight characters, mixed upper case and lower case, and including numbers and symbols, then for someone to reset it using your first school, the name of your dog and your mother’s maiden name?

 With every data breach, more information about individuals becomes available in the public domain.
-This, combined with information that people are openly providing on social media, results in the answers to the majority of security questions, based on historical unchangeable facts, being known and can be used.
-It is also likely that large quantities of stolen data from multiple sources can be correlated to build a bigger picture of individual people.
-If this is not already true, it is a safe assumption that it will be true in the future.
+Combined with information that people are openly providing on social media, results in the answers to the majority of security questions, based on unchangeable historical facts, readily available for use.
+It is also likely that large quantities of stolen data from multiple sources are already correlated to build a bigger picture of individual people.
+If this is not already true, it is a safe assumption that it will be in the future.
 Here are some thoughts on how to adapt:

-- The most important point is that for the concept of security questions to work, the questions and answers need to be treated with the same level of importance as usernames and passwords.
-This is true so long as security questions can override the need for passwords or PINs.
+- The most crucial point is that for the concept of security questions to work, the questions and answers need treatment with the same level of importance as usernames and passwords.
+Remember that security questions can reset and override the need for passwords or PINs.

-- Advice that people should use different passwords for different systems is ubiquitous, however for security questions to have security value, the same approach needs to be applied.
-It is daunting to think of having 200 mothers and needing to change them all every 60 days, but it’s not that bad; having 1 mother and multiple maiden names is sufficient.
+- Advice that people should use different passwords for different systems is ubiquitous; however, for security questions to have security value, the same approach needs to be applied.
+It is daunting to think of having 200 mothers and needing to change them all every 60 days, but it’s not that bad; having one mother and multiple maiden names is sufficient.
 Also having a mother who was once called ‘Miss Yr66£1&Ld’ is acceptable.
 It is amusing when asked to confirm this by telephone.
-What is not funny is it being accepted by phone after giving only the first 3 characters.
-Some systems treat the answers to security questions like passwords and they must be fully and correctly typed by call centre staff.
-This provides an extra level of security which prevents call centre staff from accessing customer data when the customer is not present on the call.
+What is not funny is it being accepted by phone after giving only the first three characters.
+Some systems treat the answers to security questions like passwords, and call centre staff must correctly type the answer to access customer data.
+This approach provided an extra level of security which prevents call centre staff from accessing customer data when the customer is not present on the call.

 Companies are behind with the idea that someone can have a cat called ‘G8ssJe4£!’.
-Being asked once to pronounce his name was followed with an explanation that the answer to my security question needed to be factual and could I give the real name so my records could be updated.
+Being asked once to pronounce his name was followed with an explanation that the answer to my security question needed to be factual and could I give the real name so they could update my records.
 Not having a cat made that close to impossible.